-- Start breathing, deeply: gaining control over your involuntary nervous system starts with respiration. slow, deep, conscious respiration help your decreasing tension, stress, and gradually relieves the spasm in your anal sphincters and pelvic floor muscles.
+- Breath slowly and deeply: gaining control over your involuntary nervous system starts with respiration.
+Slow, deep, conscious respiration help your decrease tension and stress and gradually relieves the spasm in your sphincters and pelvic floor muscles.

 - Stop the Fear circle: the image of “extreme pain” inside your head is your biggest enemy.
 No relaxation will occur as long as you’re expecting severe pain.

-You have to know that your anal sphincter can greatly expand and passes larger circumferences of stool.
+You have to know that your sphincter can greatly expand and pass larger stool circumferences.

-The problem with your anal sphincter is not “the stretching capacity”.
-The real problem is with “failure to relax”.
+The problem with your sphincter is not “the stretching capacity.”
+The real problem is with “failure to relax.”

-- Start imagining: the truth that if you start to progressively relax your sphincter muscle, you will pass the hard poop almost without pain.
+- Start imagining: the truth is that if you start to relax your sphincter muscle progressively, you will pass the hard poop almost without pain.

-the moment when your brain starts realizing that “relaxation” will help to avoid pain is the first step to get rid of the too hard poop without pain.
+The moment when your brain starts realizing that “relaxation” will help to avoid pain is the first step to getting rid of the too-hard poop without pain.

 When you reach the point of intolerance to pain, hold the pushing.
 Don’t try to push back the poop up again.
 Instead, focus on breathing and relaxation more.

-- Proceed: after getting comfortable and relaxed again, start gentle pushing down again. usually, passing the first part is the hardest, then it will come easy.
+- Proceed: start gently pushing down again after getting comfortable and relaxed.
+Usually, passing the first part is the hardest, then it will come easy.

-Conscious relaxation of your pelvic floor muscles not only will help you to get the hard poop out, But also, it will prevent serious events such as anal fissures, hemorrhoids, or rectal prolapse.
+Conscious relaxation of your pelvic floor muscles will help you get the hard poop out and prevent serious events such as fissures, hemorrhoids, or prolapse.

 Sometimes, the hard stool is just too hard.
-After a period of time, the trapped stool turns into a solid and very hard mass that can be impossible to pass.
+Then, the trapped stool turns into a solid and very hard mass that can be impossible to pass.

-So, it may be a proper time to get some help from your fingers; a gloved fingers certainly.
+So, it may be a proper time to get help from your gloved fingers.

 Using your fingers can help you with:

-- Relaxation of your anal sphincters. inserting your “lubricated, gloved finger” with circular motions inside your anal canal can help relaxation of the anal sphincters
+- Relaxation of your sphincters. inserting your “lubricated, gloved finger” with circular motions inside your anal canal can help relax the sphincters

-- Lubrication: using your finger to introduce a lubricant lube, gel, or oil.
+- Lubrication: Use your finger to introduce a lubricant lube, gel, or oil.
 This helps easier passage of the hard poop.